SHARP VZ2000

 Background:

-Once upon a time, working as a factory authorized technician at a service co. representing a bunch of different manufacturers including Sharp, a VZ2000 was presented for service.
-The customer had attempted to repair it himself and had managed to break (cracked in half) the turntable control board, possibly in an attempt to replace the turntable belt.
-He had "repaired" the board by using plumbing bar solder and had soldered the entire board together in one large pool of solder.
+Once upon a time, working as a factory authorized technician, a SharpVZ2000 was presented for service.
+The customer had attempted to repair it himself and had managed to break (cracked in half) the turntable control board, most likely in an attempt to replace the turntable belt.
+He had "repaired" the board by using plumbing bar solder and a butane torch and had soldered the entire board together in one large pool of solder.

 Note: I've been told there may be some NOS boards out there!